olha-bochevar/tip-calculator-app-main/README.md

   color: var(--very-dark-cyan);
 }
 ```
-The change of Custom input[type="radio"] to Custom input[type="number"] is realised with checking state of radio (if Custom radio checked, then we add specific classes for target elements).
+The change of Custom input[type="radio"] to Custom input[type="number"] is realized with checking state of radio (if Custom radio checked, then we add specific classes for target elements).
 ```js
 // change custom input 'radio' to 'number' function hideCustomRadio() {